Bleeding Gums Treatment - Ramsey, MN

 There are many ways to treat gums, all of which depend on the cause of the bleeding.
 Here are some steps you can incorporate to prevent the red stains in your sink.

-1. Pay Attention To Your Oral Health
+1. Pay Attention to Your Oral Health

 The American Dental Association states that plaque buildup is the biggest reason for bleeding gums.
 Plaque and calculus irritate the gums, causing them to bleed.

-2. Use The Right Tools
+2. Use the Right Tools

 While it may seem like toothbrushes with medium or hard bristles clean your teeth better, they irritate your gums, causing them to bleed.
 The American Dental Association recommends using a soft toothbrush to clean your teeth without irritation.